CobaltumSMP/CobaltumBot/README.md

 # CobaltumBot
 This bot is built for a specific server in mind.
-If you want to use if, you can disable the modules you don't need
+If you want to use if, you can disable the modules you don't need.
+The bot depends on Java 11.

 ## Configuration
 The bot is configured via environment variables